Law of Venezuela: Criminal Law

 Within a year of the new criminal code, commissions had been formed to consider revising it.
-The first reform, in March 2000, among other changes reinstated the old 72-hour time limit for judicial decision on imprisonment.
-The reform was presented as "a necessary defense of society from criminality, implying that the new code was ill-adapted to Venezuelan society and overly lenient toward criminals."
-Further changes in November 2001 made a substantial number of changes which "left very little of the original spirit of the 1998 code".
-Jury trials were abolished, and among changes prosecutors were given six months to proceed with trial or drop charges.
-In 1999 - 2001 a high proportion of jury trials had been postponed, as a range of problems with the new jury approach remained to be addressed.
-However other delays were more significant contributors to postponement.
+The first reform, in March 2000, among other changes, reinstated the old 72-hour time limit for judicial decision on imprisonment.
+The reform was presented as "a necessary defense of society from criminality, implying that the new code was ill-adapted to Venezuelan society and overly lenient toward criminals".
+Further changes in November 2001 made a substantial number of changes, which "left very little of the original spirit of the 1998 code".
+Jury trials were abolished, and among the changes, prosecutors were given six months to proceed with the trial or drop charges.
+In 1999 - 2001, a high proportion of jury trials had been postponed, as a range of problems with the new jury approach remained to be addressed.
+However, other delays were more significant contributors to postponement.
 Whilst the number of criminal judges more than doubled from 1998 to 2004, the number of prosecutors did not substantially increase, despite the increased importance of this office in the legal system.
 The Venezuelan Fiscal General estimated 2900 cases per prosecutor in 2004, rising to 4000 in 2006.

-In 2012 Venezuela banned the possession of firearms in public places.
+In 2012, Venezuela banned the possession of firearms in public places.
 In addition, it banned the commercial sale and private import of firearms and ammunition, following a public consultation showing strong support for the measure.